jamesbaber1/user_data/README.md

 Copy the `example_bots_config.json` and rename it to `bots_config.json`.
 Then fill out all those values for each of your bots.

-Optional: If you want to test on a bot, create a new bot in telegram and assign its token to the `TELEGRAM_TOKEN` environment variable in each of your runtime configurations.
+Create a new bot in telegram and get its token.

 Then in PyCharm in your runtime configurations select `utils > setup` and click the play button to run it.
+Then enter the name of the bot to use and the telegram token when prompted.

 Freqtrade is now setup and you can run the other configuration commands and any of the other commands listed on:
 [freqtrade.io](freqtrade.io)